atata-framework/atata.io/triggers/waiting/waitforelement.md

 `ScopeSource` | Gets or sets the scope source.
 `ThrowOnPresenceFailure` | Gets or sets a value indicating whether to throw the exception on the presence (exists or visible) failure.
 The default value is true.
 `ThrowOnAbsenceFailure` | Gets or sets a value indicating whether to throw the exception on the absence (missing or hidden) failure.
 The default value is true.
 `PresenceTimeout` | Gets or sets the presence (exists or visible) timeout in seconds.
-The default value is taken from `RetrySettings.Timeout.TotalSeconds`.
+The default value is taken from `AtataContext.Current.RetryTimeout.TotalSeconds`.
 `AbsenceTimeout` | Gets or sets the absence (missing or hidden) timeout in seconds.
-The default value is taken from `RetrySettings.Timeout.TotalSeconds`.
+The default value is taken from `AtataContext.Current.RetryTimeout.TotalSeconds`.
 `RetryInterval` | Gets or sets the retry interval.
-The default value is taken from `RetrySettings.RetryInterval.TotalSeconds`.
+The default value is taken from `AtataContext.Current.RetryInterval.TotalSeconds`.
 {:.table.table-members}

 <a id="waitby" class="header-anchor"></a>